getlost01/gfg-potd/2024/03-2024(march)/03 - Largest Number formed from an Array.md

 The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/problems/largest-number-formed-from-an-array1117/1)

 ### My Approach
-- Define a custom comparison function func that compares two strings a and b based on their concatenation in different orders (a + b vs. b + a).
+- I Defined a custom comparison function func that compares two strings a and b based on their concatenation in different orders (a + b vs. b + a).
 - The goal is to arrange the strings in a way that concatenating them results in the largest possible number.
 - Use the sort function to sort the array of strings (arr) in descending order based on the custom comparison function func.
 - This step ensures that the strings are arranged to form the largest number when concatenated.